comp-machine-learning-fall2022/portfolio-JuliaYu2002/kmeans/README.md

 ## The Cold Coded KMeans

-My implemenation of KMeans takes a file name, the number of clusters desired, a random state, a list of columns to get the relationship between, and the max number of loops to find the "most accurate" center points that the data lie around.
+My implementation of KMeans takes a file name, the number of clusters desired, a random state, a list of columns to get the relationship between, and the max number of loops to find the "most accurate" center points that the data lie around.

 It reads in the data as a Pandas dataframe creates some Numpy arrays from it to work.
 Then using a nested for loop, it obtains the distances of all points to the centers and updates the centers accordingly.
 After it finishes looping, the centers of the clusters and the labels showing what cluster each point belongs to is returned as a tuple.